backstage/backstage/plugins/nomad/README.md

 You will need a running Nomad cluster with an API address that is reachable from the `@backstage/plugin-nomad/backend` plugin [running in the back end](https://backstage.io/docs/overview/architecture-overview/#third-party-backed-plugins).
 You can follow [this tutorial](https://developer.hashicorp.com/nomad/tutorials/enterprise/production-deployment-guide-vm-with-consul) to learn how to deploy one.

-If your Nomad cluster has ACLs enabled, you will need a `token` with at least [`list-jobs` and `read-jobs` capabilities](https://developer.hashicorp.com/nomad/tutorials/access-control/access-control-policies#namespace-rules).
-You can check [this tutorial](https://developer.hashicorp.com/nomad/tutorials/access-control/access-control-create-policy) for more info.
+If your Nomad cluster has ACLs enabled, you will need a `token` with at least the [`list-jobs`capability](https://developer.hashicorp.com/nomad/tutorials/access-control/access-control-policies#namespace-rules).
+You can check [this tutorial](https://developer.hashicorp.com/nomad/tutorials/access-control/access-control-create-policy) for more info or the minimal [example below](#example-policy).

 ### Installation